ReubenAbrams/Chrubix/README.md

 Chrubix
 =======

+WELCOME

 Chrubix provides secure GNU/Linux for ARM-based Chromebooks.
 Tails would be the best alternative if you own an Intel-based Chromebook or laptop.
+This project's code base is licensed under the GPL and is available for free.

+SUPPORT

 For support, please go to the wiki or mailing list.
 See https://github.com/ReubenAbrams/Chrubix for details.

-Quick Start
+QUICK START

 If you don't own an ARM-based Chromebook, buy one.
 If you already own one, follow these simple instructions.
 1 Enter Developer Mode.
 * Turn your laptop off.
 Hold the ESC and Refresh keys then press the Power key.